hvdkooij/HomeLab/roles/raspberry_ntp/README.md

         - { role: "raspberry_ntp", when: (ntp_server) }

 This way you add the ntp_server variable to your inventory for each Raspberry PI that needs to be a NTP server.
-If you want to run ist all you Raspberry PI's:
+If you want to run it on all your Raspberry PI's:

     - hosts: raspberries
       roles: